-Comments are available two days prior to the Hearing and are available on our website: www.hamilton.ca/committeeofadjustment
+Comment packages are available two days prior to the Hearing and are available on our website: www.hamilton.ca/committeeofadjustment

-Oral Submissions During the Virtual Meeting
+Oral Submissions

-Members of the public are also able to provide oral comments regarding Committee of Adjustment Hearing items by participating through Webex via computer or phone.
-Participation in this format requires pre-registration in advance.
-Interested members of the public must register by noon the day before the hearing.
+Members of the public are also able to provide oral comments regarding Committee of Adjustment Hearing items by participating Virtually through Webex via computer or phone or by attending the Hearing In-person.
+Participation Virtually requires pre-registration in advance.
+Please contact staff for instructions if you wish to make a presentation containing visual materials.